 Ignorance is no excuse.
+It’s the same with any aspect of your business, like HR, or Health & Safety.
 The payroll is only as good as the person inputting and maintaining the data.
 It is important that they have been trained in how to operate the system correctly.
 If you face charges from HMRC, most problems are down to human error.

 Incorrect Tax Codes Being Applied & Failing To Keep And Backup Records

 Tax codes can vary for a wide variety of reasons such as salary, bonus, benefits, student loans, past employment and seniority.
 Many companies use tax codes they are familiar with instead of checking on the HMRC portal or taking it from the employees P45.

 There will be no sympathy from HMRC if you have failed to back up your payroll data.
 It is important that you keep your records for at least 6 years.

 Wage queries are always to be discussed off site with managers only.
 If staff members are aware of how much someone is earning, this can cause disruption to the workplace.

 - You also don’t have to worry about: